Sara El-Khouly

 Sara El-Khouly (سارة الخولي; born February 15, 1988, in Cairo, Egypt) is an Egyptian model and beauty pageant titleholder.

+Early life

-She is of part-Croatian descent and grew up in Dubai, United Arab Emirates.
+Sara was born in Cairo, Egypt to an Egyptian father and a Croatian mother and grew up in Dubai, United Arab Emirates.

 Miss Egypt World 2010

 Sara was the second runner-up in Miss Egypt 2010 national pageant and was crowned Miss Egypt World 2010 on July 7, 2010, in Cairo.
 At the time of the coronation, she was a student at the American University of Sharjah.
 Eventually, on October 20, 2010, she represented her nation at the Miss World 2010 beauty pageant, held in Sanya, China.
 She did not place among the 25 semi-finalists of the pageant, which was won by Alexandria Mills, representing the United States.

 Miss Mediterranean 2011

 On June 4, 2011, Sara represented Egypt at the 2011 Miss Mediterranean pageant held in Nicosia, Cyprus.
 She beat 14 other contestants to take home the crown and title.
 This marked the first Egyptian representative to an international pageant after the 2011 Egyptian revolution.